jessica-mitchell/nest-simulator/doc/installation/install_options.rst

 as an argument to ``cmake``.

-Please see also the file :doc:`../../pynest/README.md` in the documentation directory for details.
+Please see also :doc:`the README <../../pynest/README>` in the documentation directory for details.

 Python3 Binding (PyNEST)
 --------------------------